cli-kit/cli-command/README.md

 ##### Object

 Coalesces related options into an object.
+Note that the [conflicts](#conflicts) logic applies to object property names when the `stash` configuration property is not set.

 ```javascript
 types.object(string)